mtuncbilek95/ARPGProject/README.md

 - New Level Design  (Oguzhan Sahin)

 Future Update:
-- Will add Target Focus
+- Target Focus
 - Refactor Codes
 - More VFX
 - Custom Animations
 - Main Menu
 - Save Game
+- We will add more...

 We are using Blender for modeling our custom characters, Autodesk Maya for custom animations and Adobe Illustrator for UI elements.